 Again, out of the lot I just mentioned, ZSP is my all-time favorite.
 It is from BMO, has an excellent trade volume of more than 8M daily, and is consistent in terms of market returns.

 VFV is not far behind – It’s from Vanguard and the returns are extremely good as well.
-Traded volume daily is less than ZSP of course.
+The traded volume daily is less than ZSP of course.
 But, that alone should not be a deal-breaker.

 Here’s ZSP Vs. VFV market returns over time (Considering Maximum timeframe for better understanding)